Next: Internal Objects

 -

-if the file is connected to a tty(-like) device, else
+Return 1if the file is connected to a tty(-like) device, else0.

 - read (size) -- Method on file